julianwagle/earnalotbot/docs/project-generation-options.rst

 use_compressor:
     Indicates whether the project should be configured to use `Django Compressor`_.

-use_celery:
-    Indicates whether the project should be configured to use Celery_.

 use_mailhog:
     Indicates whether the project should be configured to use MailHog_.